-When a merchant decides to run an eCommerce store, the very first challenges he/she meets is choosing a platform for this store.
-Like with many other products, it’s not as easy as googling for “the best eCommerce platform”.
+When a merchant decides to run an eCommerce store, the very first challenge they meet is choosing a platform for this store.
+Like with many other products, it’s not as easy as Googling for “the best eCommerce platfor.
 There are many factors that should be taken into account, and not all of them are obvious.

 Know Your Business and Its Uniqueness